shaisachs/the-check/README.md

 Augusta tilted her head to the side and twisted her mouth into a funny half-smirk, as though carefully assessing her cousin.
 "Maybe not quite that simple.
 One order isn't quite enough signal by itself.
 But a bunch of orders strung together?
 Now that starts to get interesting."
 Shre drummed the tabletop with her fingertips.
 "And it's not just life expectancy.
 Births and marriages are in there too.
 Kind of interesting, right?"

 Frankie considered this word for a moment, weighing it carefully.
 There was something uncanny in this idea.
 "I don't know if I'd say 'interesting' exactly.
 Creepy, maybe?
 It makes me want to lie down, if I'm telling the truth."
 She did feel very tired all of a sudden.
 She glanced around the diner, taking in the handful of regulars and the unfamiliar faces at the same time.
 Did she really want to know all that much about them?
-It was one thing to hear about a messy divorce while pouring a cup of coffee, another thing entirely to look it up alongside wedding anniversaries and great-grandchildren.
+It was one thing to hear about a new great-grandchild while pouring a cup of coffee, another thing entirely to look it up alongside wedding anniversaries and deaths in the family.

 Augusta, apparently, had not noticed this stream of thought.
 She had pulled out her laptop and cracked it open, tapping away on the keys.
 She had not changed much in this way, apparently - Augusta was always ten steps ahead of whoever she was talking to.
 Maybe she didn't hear what Frankie had said, maybe she hadn't properly taken Frankie's temperature - more likely, she wasn't terribly concerned with the thermometer reading.
 Momentarily she spun the laptop around so that it faced Frankie.
 The screen showed a fancy website replete with tablets and other gizmos.